Sasso della Mantesca

 - Coordinates Precision:

-- Logistic: WE ARE NOT ADVISED to reduce the approach by taking advantage of the ridge forest road.
-Very often it is muddy and there are large pools.
-Moreover, some points are particularly problematic given the presence of protruding stones.
-Finally, there is NOT a real parking nearby and then, start with the idea of doing a bit 'of comfortable walking.
+Logistic: DO NOT RECOMMEND reducing the approach by using the ridge forest road.
+Very often it is muddy and there are pools of considerable size.
+Furthermore, some points are particularly problematic given the presence of protruding stones.
+Finally, there is NO real parking nearby, so start with the idea of a comfortable walk.
 A lithological complex of this kind represents, in our territory, a rarity to be preserved.
-In the past it was widely exploited to produce gravel road and lithic material for the construction of millstones (... in some places there are still some not completely finished sketches!).
-When it was explored, with the aim of evaluating its vertical potentials, some itineraries were discovered already in place, which were later put in safety and re-valorized.
-THE highest discretion is RECOMMENDED.
+In the past it was widely used to produce road gravel and lithic material for the construction of millstones (... in some points still roughly not completely finished are shown!).
+When it was explored, with the intention of evaluating its vertical potential, some routes were discovered that were already in place and were later secured and re-valued.
+THE utmost discretion is RECOMMENDED.
 There are no fountains in the area.